-4.6 PROMOTION
+4.6 Promotion

-IWM Duxford shall communicate significant safety matters and trends to all FIS and airfield personnel via various means.
+IWM Duxford shall communicate significant safety matters and trends to all airfield personnel.

 IWM Duxford shall ensure there is a continual learning and communication process based on safety management principles.

 The procedure applies to all IWM Duxford FIS and airfield departments and contractors/airfield users who are subject to IWM Duxford SMS and its associated procedures